-In Atlanta, an estimated 400,000-plus riders hop on a MARTA bus or train.
-Millions of people ride a commercial bus line across the state and country.
-And more than half of all children get on a school bus every morning.
-Bus riders have the right to assume that their driver is held to a higher standard than the regular person on the road.
-And thankfully, most of us arrive at our destination safely.
-But accidents happen every day—the federal government estimated that 12,000 passengers were injured just in 2012 alone.
+Millions of people ride commercial bus lines across the state and country.
+Bus riders have the right to assume that their driver gets held to a higher standard than the regular person on the road.
+But accidents still happen every day.

 Bus accident legal cases can be complicated affairs with multiple plaintiffs.
-That’s why it’s important to turn to an established Bus Accident Attorney like John Foy & Associates.
-We’re one of Atlanta’s most established personal injury law firms.
-Call us at 404-400-4000 to find out how we can help.
+That’s why it’s crucial to turn to established bus accident lawyers in Atlanta, GA, like our team at John Foy & Associates.
+We are one of Atlanta’s most established personal injury law firms.

 to find a John Foy office near you